abramin/cultural-cognitive-science/pilot/pilot.md

 **Goal:** Develop initial understanding of consciousness as a philosophical problem

 **Reading Assignment:**
-1. Bermúdez, Chapter 5: Consciousness and Subjectivity (~40 pages)
+1. Chalmers, "Facing Up to the Problem of Consciousness" (~20 pages)
 2. Nagel, "What Is It Like to Be a Bat?" (~8 pages)

 #### Day 1: Monday (2-2.5 hours)

 **Reading:**
-- Bermúdez Chapter 5, first half (pages 1-20, to mid-chapter break)
+- Chalmers, "Facing Up to the Problem of Consciousness" (first half, approximately pages 1-10)

 **Focus on:**
-- What is phenomenal consciousness?
+- What is the "easy problem" of consciousness?
-- What is access consciousness?
+- What is the "hard problem" of consciousness?
-- What is the "hard problem"?
+- Why does Chalmers think functional explanation can't explain phenomenal consciousness?

 **Tasks:**
 - Take detailed notes on main concepts
 - Write down terms you don't understand
 - Look up unfamiliar terms in Stanford Encyclopedia
-- Identify: What is Bermúdez's main question?
+- Identify: What is Chalmers's main argument?

 **Documentation:**
 - Complete daily log entry